New project for the Bloom group: Wulfstan Way raingardens

-Some are very new and some, like Rock Allotments, are more than 100 years old.
+Some are very new and some, like Rock Allotment Society, are more than 100 years old.

 Some are managed by City Council Streets and Open Spaces, some involve volunteers or are volunteer-run.
 Several of our volunteers are registered individually with Streets and Open Spaces and also take part in litter picks and other smaller gardening work around the City.